ConvertAPI/convertapi-library-go/README.md

 ### More examples

-You can find more advanced examples in the [examples](https://github.com/ConvertAPI/convertapi-go/tree/master/examples) folder.
+Find more advanced examples in the [examples](https://github.com/ConvertAPI/convertapi-go/tree/master/examples) folder.

 #### Converting your first file, full example:

-ConvertAPI is designed to make converting file super easy, the following snippet shows how easy it is to get started.
-Let's convert WORD DOCX file to PDF:
+ConvertAPI is designed to make converting file super easy.
+The following snippet shows how easy it is to get started.
+Let's convert a WORD DOCX file to PDF:

 ```go
 package main